Sir Lucious Left Foot: The Son of Chico Dusty: Record label

 In July 2009, Big Boi left Jive Records, following creative differences and the label's unwillingness to release and promote his solo album.
 According to Big Boi, Jive gave him an ultimatum to shop the album elsewhere.
-In an interview for GQ, he discussed his release from Jive and his discontent with the label for proposing he record a cover of rapper Lil Wayne's "Lollipop", stating "They told me to go in and make my version of Lil Wayne's Lollipop!
+In an interview for GQ, he discussed his release from Jive and his discontent with the label for proposing he record a song similar to Lil Wayne's "Lollipop", stating "They told me to go in and make my version of Lil Wayne's Lollipop!
 I love that song...
 But how you gonna tell me to go bite another MCs style?...
 That's the highest form of disrespect ever.
 So that's when I wanted to get off Jive.
 And the only honorable thing they've done is allow me to do that".
 Big Boi expressed that Jive viewed its intended singles as not "radio-friendly" and the album as "a piece of art, and they didn't know what to do with it".

 In a July 2010 interview for MTV, Big Boi said that most of the album's material had been finished while at Jive, stating "It's basically the same album.
 I could have been done, like, a year ago.
 But being that we were having creative differences — you know, every time they rejected what I was doing, I would go back in the studio and work on more stuff.
 The last two songs, 'You Ain't No DJ' and 'Be Still,' were the last two records, but everything else was already on there".
 Despite his individual release, OutKast as a group remained signed to Jive.
 After leaving Jive, Big Boi contacted record executive and Island Def Jam CEO/chairman L.A.
 Reid, who had originally signed OutKast to LaFace in 1992.
 He played Reid a track from the album, "Fo Yo Sorrows", which persuaded him to actualize a contract for Big Boi.
 Following two months of negotiations, Big Boi signed a three-album deal with Def Jam Recordings in March 2010.